Japanese Game Developers - The Big Five

-The Big Four Japanese game developers are Nintendo Co.
-Ltd., Sega Sammy Holdings, Namco Bandai Holdings and Konami.
+The Big Five Japanese game developers are Nintendo Co.
+Ltd., Square Enix, Sega Sammy Holdings, Bandai Namco Holdings, and Konami.

 Nintendo, based in Kyoto, is the biggest but also the oldest company in the game industry.
 It was originally founded in 1889 to produce handmade hanafuda cards, used in a Japanese playing card game.
 In the mid-twentith century, the company tried several small niche businesses, such as a love hotel and a taxi company.
 Over the years, it became a video game company, one of the most powerful in the industry.
 Aside from video games, Nintendo is also the majority owner of the Seattle Mariners.